ClericPy/morebuiltins/README.md

 1.19 `GuessExt` - Determines whether the input bytes of a file prefix indicate a compressed file format.

 1.20 `xor_encode_decode` -

+1.21 `is_running` - Check if the given process ID is running.

+1.22 `set_pid_file` - Attempt to lock a PID file to ensure only one instance is running, like a singleton-lock.

 ## 2. morebuiltins.functools